doctorwidget/volta/doc/friend.rst

 handle logins, and that worried me.
 I was fairly certain that was an error in the documentation and that I would have to add such a route.
 But it turns out I was wrong, and you don't.
-When you inspect the ``friend`` source code, you see that it does check for this automatically as part of the
+When you inspect the ``friend`` source code, you see that it does check for this automatically as part of the ``interactive-form`` workflow:

 .. code-block:: clojure

     ; inside friend.workflows/interactive-form

-       ; most function omitted, but see this snippet (when (and (= :post request-method)  ; AHAH
+       ; most of the function omitted, but see this snippet (when (and (= :post request-method)  ; AHAH
                   (= (gets :login-uri #_etc)))